-On paper, the Dyson V8 seems to be the better product than the V7.
+On paper, the Dyson V8 seems to be a better product than the V7.
 It has more suction, a larger battery, and more tools.

 However, the V7 had better results with surface cleaning on carpets.
 It’s one of the most surprising findings from the experiments I did.

-The V7 Motorhead is a viable option inside smaller homes with lots of carpets where run time won’t be much of a factor.
+The V7 Motorhead is a viable option inside smaller homes with lots of carpets where run time won’t be a factor.

 There’s also the option of getting the V7 Fluffy for people who live in homes with hard surfaces and don’t want to spend more for the higher-end V8

-The V8 Absolute is the better all-around option and suited for bigger homes with a mix of hard floors and carpet.
+The V8 Absolute is the better all-around option suited for bigger homes with a mix of hard floors and carpets.